FrankHB/pl-docs/en-US/calling-for-language-features.md

 ## Proper tail calls

-Mandatory of space complexity boundary of most language constructs.
-No need to abstract loops specifically.
-If needed, users can extend the mechanism.
+* Providing mandatory guarantee of space complexity boundary of most language constructs
+	* No need to abstract loops specifically
+* Allowing users to extend the mechanism when needed, with minimal compact to existing syntax

 This is an important property exposed by the language design with mandatory rules.
 See [[Clinger98]](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.83.8567&rep=rep1&type=pdf) for formalization on a dialect of the Scheme language.
 This property is generally language-neutral and it can be adopted in new language designs.